Dryoko/CTF-WriteUps/TryHackMe/Snapped-Phishing-Line/README.md

 ---

-### Question 2 — What email address did the adversary use to send the phishing emails?
+### Question 2 — What email address was used by the adversary to send the phishing emails?

 The sender's address is visible in the **From** field of the email headers.